Province of Toledo

-Toledo (/es/) is a province of central Spain, in the western part of the autonomous community of Castile–La Mancha.
+Toledo (/tɒˈleɪdoʊ/ tol-AY-doh; /es/) is a province of central Spain, in the western part of the autonomous community of Castile–La Mancha.
 It is bordered by the provinces of Madrid, Cuenca, Ciudad Real, Badajoz, Cáceres, and Ávila.
 Its capital is the city of Toledo.

 Demography

 Of the province's 711,228 people (2012), only about 1/9 live in the capital, Toledo, which is also the capital of the autonomous community.
 The most populated municipalities in the province are Toledo and Talavera de la Reina with 83,741 and 83,303 inhabitants each (INE, 2017).

 The province contains 204 municipalities.
 The smallest municipality in Spain, Illán de Vacas, with a population of 3, is in Toledo province.
 See List of municipalities in Toledo.

-Population development

-The historical population is given in the following chart: